ueffel/caddy-imagefilter/README.md

 #### rotate

-Rotate rotates a image 90, 180 or 270 degrees counter-clockwise.
+Rotate rotates an image 90, 180 or 270 degrees counter-clockwise.

 Syntax: